 I asked the chef for the recipe and she told me: “It’s very easy, just Google ‘truffes aux petits pois'”.
-Lucky for me, I speak and read French, and I was able to discover and translate this amazing recipe that was developed by French Canadian chef Annik de Celles.
-See the original recipe as well as a video (in French) of her making them.
+Lucky for me, I speak and read French, and I was able to discover and translate this amazing recipe for Green Pea Chocolate Truffles that was developed by French Canadian chef Annik de Celles.
+See the original recipe in French here.
 Normally, truffles are made with heavy cream and melted chocolate.
 Here, no cream, just green peas, rich in fiber and other healthy nutrients.
+I promise, you’ll never know it.

 Green Pea Chocolate Truffles